brendangrice/The-COW-Engine/README.md

 White/Black are displayed as capital/lowercase letter respectively.
 Blank space is represented with '.'

+No A.I. is currently included, plays locally by switching between white and black.

 If you input an incorrect/illegal move you must input another move.